 The Department of Global Health offers diverse programs of study that prepare students to make a difference in the health of individuals and communities around the world.
-With three fields of study, a joint program with the department of Environmental and Occupational Health, a newly revised joint program managed in conjunction with the Department of Epidemiology and Biostatistics, several joint degree programs with other GW schools, and more than 20 international practicum opportunities, students have a wealth of opportunities to examine global health concepts and conduct interdisciplinary research.
+With three fields of study, several joint programs within the School of Public Health, several joint degree programs with other GW schools, a doctoral program, and more than 20 international practicum partnerships, students have a wealth of opportunities to examine global health concepts and conduct interdisciplinary research.

 - Master of Public Health in the field of global environmental health